mymth/vanillajs-datepicker/docs/overview.md

 When [`maxNumberOfDates`](options?id=maxnumberofdates) config option is set to other than `1`, date picker turns to the multdate mode.

 In this mode, the day cells in the days view act as toggle switch of the date's select status.
-The order of selection is kept; newly selected date is appended to the existing selection and the oldest item in the selection dropps if the number of selected dates exceeds the option's value.
+The order of selection is kept; newly selected date is appended to the existing selection and the oldest item in the selection drops if the number of selected dates exceeds the option's value.
 In the input field, selected dates are joined with the delimiter string set in the [`dateDelimiter`](options?id=dateDelimiter) config option.

 ![](./images/multidate.jpg)